litchipi/litchipi.github.io/_posts/2021-09-13-container-in-rust-part1.md

 executed and the underlying operating system.
 It can be seen as a software virtualisation process.

-So we basically tell a container "*Hey, execute that thing inside a isolated box*", the manager create a box that will look like a system in which the software can execute (properly configured), and execute the software.
+So we basically tell a container "*Hey, execute that thing inside a isolated box*", the manager create a box that will look like a system in which the container can execute (properly configured), and execute the software.

 ## Objectives